emillg/guide-conveyor/ui/README.md

 <div id="aygauge" ></div>
 ```

-* Update the javascript to creat the widget
+* Update the javascript to create the widget

 ```javascript